PyBana/Project_E-Commerce/README.md

 This project delves into an e-commerce dataset to extract significant business insights using Pandas for data manipulation and Matplotlib for visualization.
 The analysis aims to answer critical business questions, such as sales performance across different countries, overall sales trends, customer acquisition rates, and purchasing patterns.
 By understanding these metrics, businesses can make informed decisions to drive growth and enhance customer satisfaction.

+Features

+- Data Analysis using Pandas
+- Data Visualization using Matplotlib

 Objectives

 - Sales Figures by Country: Detailed sales data for each country.